BrickMMO/tasks/digital-presence.markdown

 <img src="images/presence-logo.png" height="200"> <img src="images/presence-profile.jpg" height="200">

-I have a series of images I use for all my professional online assets and a different series for all my personal assets.
+I have a series of images I use for all my professional onlinegk assets and a different series for all my personal assets.

 ## Steps